-MATERIALS AND SUPPLIES FOR DBS COLLECTION FOR HIV TESTING
+MATERIALS AND SUPPLIES FOR DBS COLLECTION FOR MALARIA, ANTIMALARIAL DRUG RESISTANCE, HbA1c, AND VITAMIN D TESTING

-In addition to the supplies listed in Chapter 4, the following materials are required for DBS collection for HIV testing:
+In addition to the supplies listed in Chapter 4, the following materials are required for DBS collection for malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing:

 - Filter paper card: You will use special filter paper cards (Figure 8.1) to collect the blood samples.
-Each card has five pre-printed circles that hold about 100 μl of blood when filled. - o The filter paper cards must be kept clean and dry at all times.
-Water, dust, sweat from your hands, or other environmental contaminants can affect HIV testing.
-Use gloves at all times when handling the filter paper cards. - The filter paper cards come in packets of 100 cards.
+Each card has five pre-printed circles that hold about 100 ul of blood when filled. - The filter paper cards must be kept clean and dry at all times.
+Water, dust, sweat from your hands, or other environmental contaminants can affect malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing.
+Use gloves at all times when handling the filter paper cards.

+Figure 8.1 Filter paper card

+- The filter paper cards come in packets of 200 cards.
 Before opening a new packet, put on gloves.
-Open the packet and place the cards in 3-4 smaller zip-loc bags; place these smaller bags in a large zip-loc bag.
-The bags must be stored stacked so as to avoid compressing the filter paper.
+Open the packet and place the cards in 6-8 smaller ziploc bags; place these smaller bags in a large ziploc bag.
+The bags must be stored stacked to avoid compressing the filter paper.
 Place a few desiccant packets and a humidity indicator card in each small bag before sealing it.
-You must also place desiccants and a humidity indicator card in the larger zip-loc bag.
-If the humidity indicator card and/or desiccants change colour before the cards have all been used, replace the humidity indicator card and desiccants following the instructions described in the Desiccant packets and Humidity indicator card sections below. - Note: Keeping the unused filter paper cards with desiccants in a zip-loc bag will prevent moisture from being absorbed on the filter paper card which will prevent over-saturation or merging of circles when blood is collected. - Bar code labels: because the HIV testing in the NFHS-4 is anonymous, respondents' names are never written on the filter paper cards.
-Instead, bar code labels are used to identify the DBS samples and link them to the interview data.
-You will be provided with sheets of "peel-off" adhesive bar code labels (Figure 8.2).
+You must also place desiccants and a humidity indicator card in the larger ziploc bag.
+If the humidity indicator card and/or desiccants change colour before the cards have all been used, replace the humidity indicator card and desiccants following the instructions described in the Desiccant packets and Humidity indicator card sections below. - Note: Keeping the unused filter paper cards with desiccants in a ziploc bag will prevent moisture from being absorbed on the filter paper card which will prevent over-saturation or merging of circles when blood is collected.

+Barcode labels: because the malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing in NFHS-5 is anonymous, respondents' names are never written on the filter paper cards.
+Instead, barcode labels are used to identify the DBS samples and link them to the interview data.
+You will be provided with sheets of 'peel-off' adhesive barcode labels (Figure 8.2).
 The barcodes are arranged in rows; the codes on each label are the same across one row.
-A different row of bar code labels is to be used for each respondent for whom a DBS sample is collected.
+A different row of barcode labels is to be used for each respondent from whom a DBS sample is collected.